django-fm/django-fm/README.md

 * `data-fm-action` - what to do after successfull modal submission - at moment the following values allowed: `reload`, `redirect`, `replace`, `remove`, `prepend`, `append`
 * `data-fm-target` - value of action specific for each action type - for example this must be an URL when `data-fm-action` is `redirect`

-See demo project to see this concept in action
+See demo project to see this concept in action.